gudmojo/nice-things/README.md

 Caveats:

+- It's total overkill for small projects and has higher ops overhead than simple managed datastores.
-- no joins.
+- No joins.
 Denormalize your data, perhaps using views or CQRS
 - Automating backups can be a whole project

 ## Refactoring and legacy code